armbian/documentation/docs/User-Guide_FAQ.md

 Armbian does not offer a standardized way nor do you encourage users to upgrade their userspace like Bionic to Focal, Stretch to Buster or mentioned above Buster to Bullseye.
 We would love to do that but the reason why we cannot is simply the lack of ressources in time and devices to test such upgrades in random scenarios.
 You can try to upgrade your userspace by following official ways from Debian/Ubuntu but make sure to freeze your firmware packages via `armbian-config` beforehand.
 Also you will not receive any help from Armbian if something goes wrong or other issues with an upgraded system.

+## Why I cannot choose a specific kernel version (5.11.5 for example)?

+Each kernel Armbian offers has a custom patchset on top which would be impossible to maintain compatibility to each and every kernel version out there.
+Therefore the choice is usually limited to up to three branches: legacy, current and edge.
+Depending on board/family the versions behind these branches may differ.
+You can lookup them in the [source code](https://github.com/armbian/build/tree/master/config/sources/families).